How Does Cannabis Help With Anxiety?

 Which CBD products help with anxiety?

-As you design a CBD routine to help manage any condition, including anxiety, it’s important to note that CBD should be used regularly for maximum relief.
-In order to utilize cannabidiol most effectively, you should first use it as a daily preventative treatment.
+As you design a CBD routine to help manage any condition, including anxiety, it’s important to note that CBD has not been proven to help with this condition.
+That being said, if you are interested in trying a plant-based approach: In order to utilize cannabidiol most effectively, you should first use it as a daily preventative treatment.
 Like most medications, you’ll need to establish a baseline concentration in your body in order to reap these protective benefits.
-Then, if you find that you still need relief from acute flare-ups, CBD may still provide quick relief.
+Then, if you find that you still need relief from acute flare-ups, CBD for anxiety may provide fast relief.

-These two products are virtually one and the same, containing high-quality full-spectrum CBD oil.
+These two products are virtually the same, containing high-quality full-spectrum CBD oil.
 The primary difference between the two is dosing style—sublingual tinctures vs oral gel capsules.
-For greater efficacy, choose a tincture or gel capsule that combines CBD with MCT oil to increase absorption.
+For greater efficacy, choose a tincture or gel capsule that combines CBD for anxiety with MCT oil to increase absorption.

 After utilizing cannabidiol as an anxiety preventative, many people find that they still experience occasional acute flare-ups.
 CBD may be useful for these flares as well.
 Depending on your preference, there are several different products that may fit into your anti-anxiety regimen.

-If you prefer, you can also take more gel capsules or tincture to combat these acute flare-ups, but be aware that they take significantly longer to kick in than vaporized CBD—roughly 1.5 hours vs 10 minutes.
+If you prefer, you can also take more gel capsules or tincture to combat these acute flare-ups, but be aware that they take significantly longer to kick in than vaporized CBD for anxiety—roughly 1.5 hours vs 10 minutes.

-What is the correct CBD dosage to help treat anxiety?
+What is the correct dosage of CBD for anxiety?

 Choosing the correct dosage for you is a process that involves your unique characteristics, like what condition you wish to treat, the severity of the condition, your tolerance to cannabinoid-based supplements, body weight, and more.
 If you are new to cannabidiol, you may need to start with a lower dose and work your way up in order to monitor the effects and settle on an effective dose.

-We suggest those suffering from anxiety start with 5-10mg per day of CBD.
+We suggest starting with 5-10mg per day of CBD for anxiety relief.
 If no relief is felt as this dosage, we suggest increasing the dose by 5-10mg until the desired level of relief is reached.
 Tinctures are an easy way to increase your dose in small increments every day, so they provide a great starting point for first-time CBD users.

 For a more convenient, pre-measured dose, you may consider the CBD capsules instead.
 Many brands offer a low-dose capsule, like a 10mg capsule, that make it easy to get started using CBD for anxiety.
 Since you cannot overdose on CBD (and there are no serious side effects) you’re fine to start at the lowest dose capsule offered and slowly increase from there.